abigailwilson/100-days-of-code/log.md

 **Today's Progress**: Continued intermediate FCC algorithm challenges.

+**Thoughts:**  Still stuck on the Smallest Common Multiple challenge!!!
+Tried a different strategy by breaking the numbers into their prime factors, but then created a different roadblock along the way. :(

+**Link to work:** n/a

+### Day 28: January 29, 2018

+**Today's Progress**: Continued intermediate FCC algorithm challenges.

 **Thoughts:**  Still stuck on the Smallest Common Multiple challenge - was able to write through code that makes sense, but it isn't solving all of the test cases.
 Hmmm.
 Going to look at the recommended Eucildean algorithm tomorrow with a fresh brain.

 **Link to work:** n/a